4WD Tracks in WA; a giant list and map

 Wilbinga is the closest beach and dune driving you can legally do to Perth.
 It is extremely popular, and is a decent sized area to explore.
-A lot of people camp at Wilbinga too, but please clean up after yourselves!
+A lot of people camp at Wilbinga too (although its technically illegal), but please clean up after yourselves!

 Dwellingup 106 SSE